tomschr/xml-format-action/README.md

 ```

 As pushing to an existing repo needs read/write permissions, using `secrets.GITHUB_TOKEN`
-is not enough.
+[is not enough](https://docs.github.com/en/free-pro-team@latest/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token) as it contains only read access.
 That's why the push step uses the token named `SOURCE_PUSH_TOKEN`.

 To create such token with read/write permissions, refer to the section
 [Creating encrypted secrets for a repository](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) of the GitHub documentation.